-5.7.3 To be awarded a Masters degree, a student shall pass all the assessed elements constituting 180 credit points or where the student has achieved the pass standard in 150 credit points providing the mark of at least 40% is obtained in the remaining 30 credit points.
+5.7.2 To be awarded a Masters degree, a student shall pass all the assessed elements constituting 180 credit points or where the student has achieved the pass standard in 150 credit points providing the mark of at least 40% is obtained in the remaining 30 credit points.
+Boards of Examiners shall convene to determine a student's entitlement to condonment.
+Condonement shall not be available to students who enter with advanced standing.